Communication Studies (CMST)

 Notes: this course is delivered online only.

-This course is meant to teach you the knowledge by which to increase your communication listening skills and become a more effective listener.
-This course will open your minds for what others expect of you in regards to listening in communicative interaction.
+Covers how to increase communication listening skills and become a more effective listener.
+Discussions on what others expect in regards to listening in communicative interaction.

 CMST 309.
 COMMUNICATION AND INFORMATION.
 5 Credits.